-Currently, revenues from the sale of hybrid rice seeds contribute 60% of the Company's 2017 fiscal year revenues.
+Likewise, a separate vehicle in the Union of Myanmar was incorporated under the name Sterling SL Agritech Company Limited.
+Efforts are also underway to incorporate a separate company in India to cater to the large Indian market.
+The entrance in the Indian market is expected to create a quantum leap in SLAC's international presence and performance.
 Table 7 below sets forth each of the Company's products, organized by variety, and includes a description of the product, its packaging and countries where it is exported.

-Table 4.
+Table Table 4.
 List of SLAC's Commercially Available Seed Varieties

 Variety Description Packaging Country

 SL-8H Hybrid seed with high 18kg Philippines

 heterotic performance, Bangladesh

-good disease resistance, excellent adaptability to tropical conditions, good palate qualities, good milling qualities, and easy hybrid seed production.
-Indonesia Vietnam SL-7H Used for the Company's premium rice products.
+good disease resistance, Indonesia

+excellent adaptability to tropical conditions, good palate qualities, good milling qualities, and easy hybrid seed production.
+Vietnam India Myanmar SL-7H Used for the Company's premium rice products.
 For contract growing 15kg Philippines SL-9H Used for the Company's premium rice products.
 For contract growing 15kg Philippines SL-12H Hybrid seed with a potential yield ranging from 7 up to 12 metric tons or equivalent to 140 to 240 cavans per hectare and is suitable for wet and dry season.
 Used for commercial planting.
 5kg Philippines SL-18H Hybrid seed with a potential yield ranging from 230 to 300 cavans per hectare and is suitable for wet and dry season.
 Used for commercial planting 5kg Philippines